kohler/click/README.md

     modprobe uio_pci_generic
     dpdk/tools/dpdk_nic_bind.py --bind=uio_pci_generic eth0

-Refer to the DPDK documentation for more details about huge pages and binding devices, or use the DPDK helper located in `dpdk/usertools/setup.sh`.
+Refer to the [DPDK documentation](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html?highlight=hugepages) for more details about huge pages and binding devices.

 Unlike most other DPDK applications, you have to pass DPDK EAL arguments between `--dpdk` and `--`, then pass Click arguments.
 As the DPDK EAL will